+The actual implementation of your cloud ERP solution begins with determining what type of implementation project it is.
 At Acumatica, we recognize that there are three implementation project types:

-- Express – Implementation is functional out-of-the-box (OOB); the customer is a single entity without complex processes and no add-on solutions are required.
+- Express: Implementation is functional out-of-the-box (OOB); the customer is a single entity without complex processes and no add-on solutions are required.

-- Standard – Implementation is for Single or Multiple entities that require minimal customizations and add-on solutions, and are single currency and language.
+- Standard: Implementation is for Single or Multiple entities that require minimal customizations and add-on solutions and are single currency and language.

-- Advanced – Implementation is for Single or Multiple entities with various locations, multiple currencies, and languages.
+- Advanced: Implementation is for Single or Multiple entities with various locations, multiple currencies, and languages.
 Their business processes and integrations range from moderate to complex.
 A complex roll-out is involved with multiple phases (Template or Pilot roll-out).

-With Acumatica, your Partner will be responsible for recognizing what project type your ERP implementation is and will then use the methodology and tools we have established in our newly released Acumatica Solution Framework.
-It is designed to guide our Partner organizations through the various project types and emphasize that not every project should be treated the same due to their dynamic nature.
+With Acumatica, your partner, whom you should trust, will be responsible for recognizing what project type your ERP implementation is and will then use the methodology and tools we have established in our newly released Acumatica Solution Framework.
+It is designed to guide our partner organizations through the various project types and emphasize that not every project should be treated the same due to their dynamic nature.